Scott A.Leckman, MD, FACS

 About Scott

 He was Utah’s 2005 Doctor of the Year.
 He is a past President of the Utah Medical Association.
-He is Chairman of the Board of Citizens’ Climate Education, which has the mission to educate the public, media, volunteers and members of Congress on climate change solutions.
+He is a former Chairman of the Board of Citizens’ Climate Education, which has the mission to educate the public, media, volunteers and members of Congress on climate change solutions.

 Scott has had several experiences serving as a volunteer surgeon.
 As a civilian surgeon with Project Hope, working with the US Navy, he has operated on the USNS Mercy after the Tsunami in Northern Sumatra, Indonesia, in Mississippi after Katrina, in Papua New Guinea and the Solomon Islands and in Latin America on the USNS Comfort.
 With Hernia International, he has taught local surgeons hernia repair with mosquito net for mesh, in Nigeria, Peru, Cambodia, Ecuador, Thailand, Kenya, India, Liberia and Bangladesh.
 In addition, he has taught laparoscopic surgery to surgeons in Mongolia.

+In 1998, Dr. Leckman was the Democratic Party’s nominee for the United States Senate.
 He lost in a landslide.
 He was awarded the Utah Medical Association’s Community Service Award in 1994 and again in 2004.
 He is a recipient of the Gandhi Peace Award.
 In 2005, in recognition of his contribution to the community, he received the Utah Minuteman Award from the Utah National Guard.
-He was named Rotary District 5420’s “Rotarian of the Year”, 2010-2011.
+He was named Rotary District 5420’s “Rotarian of the Year,” 2010-2011.
 In 2008, Utah Business Magazine honored him as a “Healthcare Hero”.
-The University of Utah, School of Medicine Alumni Association has named him their 2016 Distinguish Humanitarian.
-He is the father of two sons.
+He is married and the father of two sons.